syncfusion-content/xamarin.ios-docs/xamarin-ios/SfCircularGauge/Getting-Started.md

 After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders, typically:
 {Syncfusion Installed location}\Essential Studio{version number}\lib

-NOTE
-Assemblies are available in unzipped package location in Mac.

 You have to add the following assembly reference to the iOS unified project ios-unifed \ Syncfusion.SfGauge.iOS.dll

+N> Assemblies are available in unzipped package location in Mac.

 ### Initialize the CircularGauge